[ Performers ]

 Wind, brass, percussion, and harp players only: for any type of absence, you must arrange for a substitute to prepare and cover your part, and provide their name to the manager.

-Grades are based upon attendance and participation in both Philharmonia and NMNH (including the conductor’s evaluation of each musician’s performance).
+Grades are based upon attendance, level of preparedness and participation in both Philharmonia and NMNH (including the conductor’s evaluation of each musician’s performance).

 - For every 1 sec to 10 min of tardiness, your grade will be lowered one increment (A to an A-).